mattrajca/DAVKit/README.markdown

 DAVKit
 ======

 DAVKit is a Cocoa framework for communicating with WebDAV servers.
-It supports downloading, uploading, copying, moving, and deleting files and folders, all completely asynchronously.
+It supports downloading, uploading, copying, moving, and deleting files and folders, all asynchronously.
 By subclassing `DAVRequest`, you can extend the existing support for WebDAV requests to suit your own needs.
-Unit test are also included for all of the supported requests.
-If DAVKit is missing something, or you would like to submit a patch, please file an issue in the issue tracker.
+Unit test are also included for all supported requests.
+If DAVKit is missing something or you would like to submit a patch, please file an issue in the issue tracker.

 Basic Usage
 -----------